 At Rapid Med Urgent Care Center We Can Help

 If you have any questions or concerns about diabetes or have reasons to believe that someone you know might be in need of treatment, do not hesitate to contact us at Rapid Med Urgent Care Center.
 At Rapid Med, not only do we offer immediate medical attention for conditions that are not critical or life-threatening, but we also provide both primary and preventive care.
-This includes the preventative care that we provide through type 2 diabetes screening.
-That is among the many preventative and primary care services that we offer at Rapid Med including:
+This includes the preventative care that we provide through Type 2 diabetes screening.

 Our Primary Care

 - Alcohol Misuse Screening & Counseling